team-mayes/atesa/docs/getting_started.rst

 	pip install atesa

 You may need to append the `--user` option depending on how your HPC resource is configured.
+ATESA requires Python 3, and the above pip command may fail if your active python environment defaults to Python 2.

 Alternatively, you can download ATESA directly from `GitHub <https://github.com/team-mayes/atesa>` or clone it::